From WBro Damien of Devotion

 A friend and reader from America recently asked me why we have the “United” Grand Lodge of Victoria rather than just Grand Lodge Victoria.
 The answer lays in our history....

 Melbourne was founded in 1835 as an agricultural city and port, but flourished during the Gold Rushes of the 1850's.
-By 1860's Melbourne was Australia's largest and wealthiest city - indeed the first Federal Parliament (1901) was held in Melbourne.
+By the 1860's Melbourne was Australia's largest and wealthiest city - indeed the first Federal Parliament (1901) was held in Melbourne.
 Likewise, Freemasonry flourished in the State and its cities and towns.

 In the 1800’s there were three regular Constitutions under which Masonic Lodges in Victoria worked.
 These three regular Grand Lodges were those of England, Ireland and Scotland – each having a District Grand Master in Victoria.
 There were also a noticeable number of irregular Freemasons working under a French Grand Lodge but that’s outside the scope of this short article.

 Just as Masons have all over the world, local Freemasons decided they wanted self determination and decided to move away from geographically distant Grand Lodges by founding their own.